-Hayward Gallery Touring's landmark exhibition British Art Show 9 (BAS9) will continue its national tour, opening in Wolverhampton on 22 January 2022, following its first leg at Aberdeen Art Gallery (10 July - 10 October 2021).
+This weekend, Hayward Gallery Touring's landmark exhibition British Art Show 9 (BAS9) will continue its national tour, opening in the city of Wolverhampton.
 Recognised as the most important and ambitious recurrent exhibition of contemporary art produced in the UK, British Art Show takes place every five years and brings the work of artists defining new directions in contemporary art to four UK cities.

-In anticipation of the exhibition's second iteration, Hayward Gallery Touring is pleased to reveal the curatorial focus for the city and list of artists exhibiting across two venues in Wolverhampton from 22 January to 10 April 2022: Wolverhampton Art Gallery and University of Wolverhampton School of Art.
+Following its first leg at Aberdeen Art Gallery (10 July - 10 October 2021), this new iteration of the exhibition sees 34 of BAS9's 47 selected artists presented across two venues in Wolverhampton from 22 January to 10 April 2022: Wolverhampton Art Gallery and University of Wolverhampton School of Art.
 Following this, the exhibition will continue its national tour to multiple venues across Manchester before closing in Plymouth.

-British Art Show 9 is curated by Irene Aristizábal and Hammad Nasar, and showcases the work of 47 artists.
-Focusing on work made since 2015, the exhibition reflects a precarious moment in Britain's history, which has brought politics of identity and nation, concerns of social, racial and environmental justice, and questions of agency to the centre of public consciousness.
-The artists presented in the exhibition respond in critical ways to this complex context.
-Through their works, they imagine new futures, propose alternative economies, explore new modes of resistance and find ways of living together.
-They do so through film, photography, painting, sculpture, and performance, as well as through multimedia projects that don't sit easily in any one category.

-The exhibition is structured around three main themes - Healing, Care and Reparative History; Tactics for Togetherness; Imagining New Futures - and has been conceived as a cumulative experience, adapting and changing for each city, and presenting different combinations of artists and artworks that respond to their distinctive local contexts.
+British Art Show 9 is curated by Irene Aristizábal and Hammad Nasar, and showcases the multidisciplinary work of 47 contemporary artists.
+The exhibition reflects a precarious moment in Britain's history, which has brought politics of identity and nation, concerns of social, racial and environmental justice, and questions of agency to the centre of public consciousness.
+BAS9 is structured around three main themes - Healing, Care and Reparative History; Tactics for Togetherness; Imagining New Futures - and has been conceived as a cumulative experience, adapting and changing for each city, and presenting different combinations of artists and artworks that respond to their distinctive local contexts.

 In Wolverhampton, the exhibition will focus on how we live with and give voice to difference, showcasing 34 artists whose works investigate identity from an intersectional perspective.
 By exploring coexisting identities such as class, ethnicity, gender, and sexuality, these works will be presented in critical dialogue with Wolverhampton's cultural history which has been shaped by the diverse populations that came to work and live there during the post-war period.
-Wolverhampton Art Gallery houses one of the most significant collections of art on 'The Troubles' outside Northern Ireland.
-It also collects works linked to the British Black Arts movement which has its roots in the city as many of its members studied at Wolverhampton School of Art.
-As part of the BAS9 exhibition at Wolverhampton Art Gallery there will be a capsule display of selected works from its collection.
+Wolverhampton Art Gallery houses one of the most significant collections of art on the Troubles outside Northern Ireland.
+It also collects works linked to the British Black Arts movement which has roots at the Wolverhampton School of Art where many of its members studied.
+As part of the BAS9 exhibition there will be a display of works from Wolverhampton Art Gallery's Collection.

-Selected highlights of BAS9 Wolverhampton:
+Selected highlights of BAS9 Wolverhampton include: